csound-plugins/csound-plugins/README.md

 ### klib

-very efficient hashtables for csound
+very efficient hashtables (dictionaries) and other data structures for csound

 ### poly